Your membership has expired

 Why you should: There may be safety recalls for the vehicle you’re considering.

-What you should do: First, go to nhtsa.gov/recalls to research any open recalls.
-You’ll need the vehicle’s 17-digit vehicle identification number.
+What you should do: First, go to CR’s Car Recall Tracker or nhtsa.gov/recalls to research any open recalls.
+You’ll need the vehicle’s 17-digit Vehicle Identification Number (VIN).
 Recall-related repairs are made free of charge, but the work must be done by a new-car dealer that sells that brand of vehicle.
 If you find any recalls for the VIN, ask the seller to provide receipts showing that the fixes have been done.
 You can also go to a dealer for that brand with the vehicle’s VIN to ask someone to check whether the car has had the recall work done.

 Consumer Reports recommends that you not buy any vehicle with an open recall.
-With any vehicle you buy, make sure all of the recall repairs have been completed before you take possession.
+Make sure all of the recall repairs have been completed before you take possession.

 6. Contact the Previous Owner